 - Colorado and Florida: 110 and 100 hours of coursework respectively

 Please note that you will still need to take the 4 hour supervisory/trainee class in addition to the coursework listed above for these states.

-While there are many places that offer the standard appraisal courses required for getting your trainee licence, Kaplan, a trusted name in professional education for more than 70 years, offers some of the best in the industry.
-When you’re ready to start researching coursework, Kaplan should be the first name on your list.
+While there are many places that offer the standard appraisal courses required for getting your trainee licence, Brightwood, a trusted name in professional education for more than 70 years, offers some of the best in the industry.
+When you’re ready to start researching coursework, Brightwood should be the first name on your list.